 All classes at Cathedral School are responsible for one service project annually.
-Among our annual service projects are a volunteering at the Providence Center for Medically Fragile Children, holding a fall food drive as well as volunteering at the Oregon Food Bank, stuffing socks with toiletries and snacks for distribution at the Potluck in the Park Christmas dinner, collecting Sugar and Spices for the Blanchet House along with a Macaroni and Cheese Drive for the Portland Police Sunshine Division, and raising funds for our sister school, St. Vincent de Paul in Salem, Oregon.
+Among our annual service projects are volunteering at the Providence Center for Medically Fragile Children, holding a fall food drive as well as volunteering at the Oregon Food Bank, collecting toiletries for the Blanchet House, collecting Sugar and Spices for the Blanchet House, a Macaroni and Cheese Drive for the Portland Police Sunshine Division, and coin and diaper drives for the Mother and Child Education Center.

-In addition to celebrating Mass with the school, our pastor and parochial vicar visit our classrooms on a regular basis.
+In addition to celebrating Mass with the school, our pastor visits our classrooms on a regular basis.
 Maintaining a strong school-parish relationship is as equally important to our clergy as it is the students and staff of Cathedral School.

-In order to foster a school environment where all students feel connected, comfortable, and part of an inclusive school community, all students are members of a family group.
-Each family group consists of staff members as well as students from all class levels.
-Family groups meet each month to participate in community building exercises.
-In addition, all students are paired with a “buddy” from another grade.
+In order to foster a school environment where all students feel connected, comfortable, and part of an inclusive school community, all students are paired with a “buddy” from another grade.
 For example, eighth grade students are paired with the kindergarten students.
 Buddies sit together at Mass, have joint classroom activities, and occasionally attend field trips together.